ibm-cloud-docs/vpc/block_storage_vpc_manage.md

 {: help}
 {: support}

-Use the `terraform destroy` command to conveniently destroy a remote object such as a block volume.
+Use the `terraform destroy` command to conveniently remove a remote object such as a block volume.
 The following example shows the syntax for deleting a volume.
 Substitute the actual ID of the volume in for `ibm_is_volume.example.id`.

 ```terraform
 terraform destroy --target ibm_is_volume.example.id